robbinsr/data_transformation/README.md

 tidyData
 ========

-This repository is a parent repository for three other repositories, which contain organized data.
-The data are collected from six people as they exercised. tidyData contains three repositories.
-The most imporant to a user is tidyMerged.
+This repository is a parent repository for three other repositories, which contain transformed data.
+The data were collected from six people as they exercised.

 tidyMerged
 ---------